AusClimateService/ccam-evaluation/xclim_icclim_climpact_pro_cons.md

 #### Pros
 - Supports percentile calculations
 - Calculates multiple heat wave metrics using percentile or excess heat factor.
 This is preferred over using an absolute value for thresholds
+- Package is widely used

 #### Cons
 - Differences in rx5day calculation, centering window may not be accurate based on definition (it should center on the last day of the 5-day window)
 - Requires input data to be 1 file for each variable, cannot read multiple files/chunks
 - May be slower than xclim, less scalable
+- Less expertise in R among the evaluation group